Many a true word is spoken in jest

 Many a true word is spoken in jest is an adage, aphorism or proverb.
+Its meaning is that a jocular comment may often be accurate.

+An early variation appears in The Cook's Tale, written by Geoffrey Chaucer in 1390: "Ful ofte in game a sooth I have herd saye!".
+Another similar saying is that "Jesters do oft prove prophets", which appears in Shakespeare's King Lear.

 History

-A version of this appears in the Prologue to "The Cook's Tale" (written in 1390) by Geoffrey Chaucer: "Ful ofte in game a sooth I have herd saye!".
+A version of this appears in the Prologue to The Cook's Tale (written in 1390) by Geoffrey Chaucer: "Ful ofte in game a sooth I have herd saye!".

 An early print appearance of the most familiar form of this aphorism was in Volume VII of the Roxburghe Ballads, where it appears in the prologue to The Merry Man's Resolution, or A London Frollick.
 The ballad purportedly goes back to the 17th century, but the introductory verse was probably written by the editor of the collection, Joseph Woodfall Ebsworth: